cxoclayton/cxoScripts/ReadMe.md

+# Archived

+This repository will no longer be updated.
+At some point I may remove the repository.
+I recommend looking at [Uebersicht](http://tracesof.net/uebersicht/) as a geektool replacement.

+I no longer use Things, and these scripts haven not been tested with Things 3 or later versions.

 # Overall

 Welcome to my scripts page.
 Below you'll find an assortment of scripts I've written to enhance my day to day life.
 I will try to update the scripts and documentation from time to time.